aws/aws-eks-best-practices/content/security/docs/multitenancy.md

   + **Account Limits** to ensure quality of service and fairness when sharing a cluster
   + **Namespace Templates** for secure tenant isolation and self-service namespace initialization

-[Loft](https://loft.sh) is a commerical offering from the maintainers of Kiosk that adds the following capabilities:
+[Loft](https://loft.sh) is a commerical offering from the maintainers of Kiosk and [DevSpace](https://github.com/devspace-cloud/devspace) that adds the following capabilities:

-  + **Configure mutli-cluster access** to grant access to spaces in multiple clusters
+  + **Mutli-cluster access** for granting access to spaces in different clusters
-  + **Sleep mode** scales down deployments in a space during period of inactivity
+  + **Sleep mode** scales down deployments in a space during periods of inactivity
   + **Single sign-on** with OIDC authentication providers like GitHub

 There are three primary use cases that can be addressed by soft multi-tenancy.